About AFT Nurses and Health Professionals

 AFT Nurses and Health Professionals is driving the fight for safe staffing through collective bargaining and legislation, with recent landmark legislative victories in Connecticut, Oregon and Washington.
 These victories, won through the tireless advocacy of union nurses and health professionals, will save lives, protect patients and change the national landscape for safe staffing.

 AFT Nurses and Health Professionals—first known as the Federation of Nurses and Health Professionals and later as AFT Healthcare—was created in 1978 when the AFT constitution was amended to allow organizing and affiliation of healthcare workers.
-The division represents more than 112,000 health professionals who practice in a variety of disciplines and settings.
+Since its creation, the division has grown to represent 200,000 health professionals across a wide variety of disciplines and settings.

-Every year, AFT Nurses and Health Professionals hosts a national professional issues conference where members learn about and discuss issues that affect healthcare workers throughout the country.
-We also hold special conferences for new leaders, local presidents and school health leaders and activists.
-AFT Nurses and Health Professionals is one of only a few AFL-CIO unions accredited as a provider of continuing education in nursing by the American Nurses Credentialing Center’s Commission on Accreditation.
+Every year, AFT NHP hosts a national professional issues conference where members learn about and discuss issues that affect healthcare workers throughout the country.
+We also host special conferences, trainings and webinars, and provide other opportunities for collaboration and continuing education.
+AFT Nurses and Health Professionals is one of only a few AFL-CIO unions accredited as a provider of continuing education in nursing.

 The AFT Nurses and Health Professionals program and policy council and our Registered Nurses program and policy council help guide the division’s work on healthcare workforce and policy issues, and also assist in the development of divisional priorities and program activities.